ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

 - The potions make someone love you temporarily...
 You do things for people  you  love, you wouldn't do for other people
 - Boss

-# Clues
-- coded message that contains a password to the house of memories
-- Old timey painting of a well-known brothel in town
-- Boxes with false bottoms addressed to brothel
-- A single sending stone

 # Treasure
 - 4x vials of acid that create 10 feet of dangerous terrain when thrown and a d6 on a hit or when 1st enterring a splash
 - Love potions